sci-42ver/SICP_SDF/sicp_notes.md

   object -> assignment -> not functional.
 ## lec
 ~~TODO read stream lec since [wayback machine is hacked temporarily](https://www.theverge.com/2024/10/11/24268040/internet-archive-data-breach-outage-hacked).~~
+I skipped Message Passing rec since 1. up to now I haven't get more knowledge from recalculate beside what the book taught ~~2. these rec are much ~~.
 ### 11
 - > operations
   See book